 Allegations may be returned if they do not contain the above information.
 Allegations may be submitted via e-mail to email@example.com.

 Allegations may also be submitted in writing to the following:

-Chair of the AGU Ethics Committee and the AGU Director of Science
+Chair of the AGU Ethics Committee and the AGU VP of Ethics, Diversity and Inclusion

 2000 Florida Avenue NW